-In 1968, Land demonstrated the first electronic (analog) HDR rendering in his Ives Medal Address to the OSA.8 Here the intent was to render HDR images using spatial comparisons.
-In 1978 Frankle and McCann patented a very efficient digital spatial-comparison HDR algorithm.
-In 1984&5 McCann described HDR image capture using low-slope film9 in Siggraph courses.
-In 1997 Debevec and Malic used multiple exposures and least-square fits to solve for camera response function and the luminance of each pixel in the scene.1 In this paper the rendering intent is to accurately determine the scene luminance of each pixel for processing and display.
+Figure 5 shows an example of a very efficient digital, multi-resolution HDR algorithm, using spatial-comparisons.
+[9] In 1984&5 McCann described HDR image capture using low-slope film in Siggraph courses.
+[10]

+In digital imaging, the popular multiple exposures technique attempts to extend cameras' range in recording darker scene regions.
+In 1997 Debevec and Malic used multiple exposures and least-square fits to solve for camera response function and the luminance of each pixel in the scene.
+[11] Their rendering intent is to accurately determine the scene luminance of each pixel for processing and display.
+This is a departure from traditional HDR imaging in that it requires higher range displays.

-Comparisons of actual luminances versus camera-based estimates of luminance show that the estimates' accuracy is limited by veiling glare.2 ISO 9358:1994 Standard, "Veiling glare of image forming systems"10 defines veiling glare and describes two standard techniques for measuring it.
+Comparisons of actual luminances versus camera-based estimates of luminance show that the estimates' accuracy is limited by veiling glare.
+[1,2] ISO9358:1994 Standard, " Veiling glare of image forming systems" [12] defines veiling glare and describes two standard techniques for measuring it.
 It describes how veiling glare is the sum of individual stray light contributions to a single pixel from all other light from the scene, even from light beyond the field of view of the camera.
-Stray light reflected from lens surfaces, sensor surfaces and camera walls causes veiling glare.
+Stray light reflected from lens surfaces, sensor surfaces and camera walls cause veiling glare.
 The ISO standard defines the glare spread function (GSF), which is a measure of the amount of stray light as a function of angle from a small very bright light source.
 Veiling glare is measured by ISO9358:1994 as the fraction of a very large white surround scattered into a small opaque central spot.
 For commercial camera lenses veiling glare values are in the range of 1 to 10 %, depending on the lens and the aperture.